stakater/StakaterPlatform/README.md

 ## Production Configuration and Hardening

-- Change default user-names and passwords for all tools (`variables.config`)
+- Change default usernames and passwords for all tools (`variables.config`)
 - Add your own SSH keys for flux
-- Use Identity Providers (e.g. Google, Active Directory etc.) and configure keyclaok to use that
+- Use Identity Providers (e.g. Google, Active Directory etc.) and configure keyCloak to use that

 ## Compatibility Matrix